MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-content-mgmt.md

 description: Learn about assigning ownership or sharing a folder or a guide in Microsoft Dynamics 365 Guides.
 author:  annitachow
 ms.topic: conceptual
-ms.date: 07/28/2023
+ms.date: 07/31/2023
 ms.author: anchow
 ms.reviewer: v-wendysmith
 ---

 # Guide content management

-Guides and their assets (3D parts, images, videos, and object anchors) can be assigned owners or shared with others in your organization.
+Authors or admins can organize guides and their assets (3D parts, images, videos, and object anchors) into folders.
+Then,assign owners to the folders or share them with others.
+If you don't need the benefits of a folder structure, you can assign guides to an individual or team.

-By organizing your guides and their assets into folders, you can easily assign ownership to the folder.
+Assigning ownership of a folder or guide to a user or team is the preferred method for controlling who can use specific guides.
+Sharing a guide does not change ownership of the guide.

+For example, if you have multiple users that need access to a guide and its assets:

+- Create a team for those users.
+- Create a folder and add the guide and all its assets.
+Assign the team as owners to the folder.

 ## Folder ownership and access

+Authors can organize their guides as well as the content of their guides by creating folders.
+Folders can contain the following:

+- Subfolders
+- Guides
+- Images
+- 3D Objects
+- Videos
+- Object anchors

+Folders can be organized to contain all the contents needed for one guide or multiple guides if you have a set of guides that need to be shared or grouped.
+There can also be other folders nested under a parent folder to create a hierarchy of folders.

 When you create a folder in Microsoft Dynamics 365 Guides, you assign an owner to the folder.
-You can add guides, assets, and subfolders to the new folder.
 Owners have access to all items in that folder and its subfolders.

-Admins and authors can assign ownership of the folder to another person or team, or keep ownership and share the folder.
+You can assign ownership of the folder to another person or team, or keep ownership and share the folder.

-If a user does not have access to a folder, they can't see the parent folder path in the PC app.
-By default, folders have permission at the user level while assets have permission at the teams level.
-This means that if a user doesn't have access to a folder, they can still see the assets as they need them for a guide, but can't see the assets organized in the folder.

 > [!NOTE]
 > By default, Authors and Restricted Authors have access to all assets.
-Although not recommended, admins can restrict access by creating a new security role.
-See [Restrict access to assets](admin-restrict-access-assets.md).
+If you don't assign a folder to a user, but the user has access to an asset, the user can see the asset in the PC App and use them, but the folder properties for that asset won't display.

 ## Guide ownership and access